How to Become Certified: For Individuals

 The American Board of Medical Quality is pleased to offer physicians and other eligible professional candidates a certification exam to test basic knowledge in medical quality management.
 To date more than 500 individual candidates have been granted their CMQ (Certified in Medical Quality) designation by ABMQ, based on their credentials, esperience and exam performance.
 Successful candidates will gain the designation of Certified in Medical Quality (CMQ).
 Candidates will be contacted within 6 weeks of the exam date regarding results.

-For 2018, we offer the exam in three locations: Washington, DC and Houston, Texas within the United States and internationally in Abu Dhabi, United Arab Emirates, in partnership with SEHA.
+For 2019, we offer the exam in three locations: Bethesda, Maryland on April 14; Houston, Texas on May 18 and Abu Dhabi, United Arab Emirates on a date in the fall TBD, in partnership with SEHA.

 Date: April 14, 2019